Last Updated on October 28, 2023

-Autogenous bone is the most preferred for the grafting and is deemed as the gold standard.
+Autogenous bone is the most preferred for grafting and is deemed as the gold standard.
 There are no risks of graft rejection as the graft originated from the patient’s own body.
 It is the most efficient graft type.

 However, autografting requires an additional surgical procedure.
-This adds to surgery stress on the patient’s body and potential for post-operative pain and complications.
+This adds to surgery stress on the patient’s body and the potential for post-operative pain and complications.